Jmdiaz1998/IAD_HelloWorld/README.md

 ## Notes

-There are 2 functionallities I wanted to add but was unable to impleemn.
-These include vertical scrolling and animations when the switching betwen image.
+There are 2 functionallities I wanted to add but was unable to implement.
+These include vertical scrolling and animations when the switching between images.
 I will continue to explore ways to implement these features.

 ## License